Green-legged Partridge: History

-Use and management
+Use

 The Green-legged Partridge is well adapted to extensive management; it forages well and is resistant to disease.
 It is not suited to intensive management, and becomes subject to cannibalism, feather loss and feather-pulling if kept closely enclosed.
 Egg-laying performance is generally poor; the yolk of the eggs has a low cholesterol content compared to that found in other breeds.
 Both meat and eggs have good flavour.
 The breed is kept only for reasons of conservation.